ibm-cloud-architecture/refarch-eda/docs/kafka/kafka-stream.md

 ```

 * [KStream](https://Kafka.apache.org/10/javadoc/org/apache/Kafka/streams/kstream/KStream.html) represents KeyValue records coming as event stream from the topic.
-* flatMapValues() transforms the value of each record in "this" stream into zero or more values with the same key in the new KStream.
+* flatMapValues() transforms the value of each record in "this" stream into zero or more values with the same key in a new KStream.
 So here the text line is split into words.
-The parameter is a [ValueMapper](https://Kafka.apache.org/10/javadoc/org/apache/Kafka/streams/kstream/ValueMapper.html) which applies transformation on values but keeping the key.
+The parameter is a [ValueMapper](https://Kafka.apache.org/10/javadoc/org/apache/Kafka/streams/kstream/ValueMapper.html) which applies transformation on values but keeps the key.
 * groupBy() Group the records of this KStream on a new key that is selected using the provided KeyValueMapper.
-So here it create new KStream with the extracted word as key.
+So here it creates new KStream with the extracted word as key.
 * count() counts the number of records in this stream by the grouped key.
 Materialized is an api to define a store to persist state.
 So here the state store is "counts-store".
+As store is a in-memory table.
-* Produced defines how to provide the optional parameters when producing to new topics.
+* Produced defines how to provide the optional parameter types when producing to new topics.
 * KTable is an abstraction of a changelog stream from a primary-keyed table.

+See [this article from Confluent](https://docs.confluent.io/current/streams/architecture.html) for deeper kafka stream architecture presentation.

 ### Example to run the Word Count application:

 1. Be sure to create the needed different topics once the Kafka broker is started (test-topic, streams-wordcount-output):

 ```